 What are your thoughts on this dynamic?
 We often complain that the “year” or the “time” have “gone by SO quickly.”
 Albeit, when we genuinely think of all of the things we’ve done during that so-called ‘time (inclusive of the innumerable moments),’ then it doesn’t seem to be so fast.
 AND additionally, if we make genuinely significant effort in order to learn to be more and more mindful, present…BEING the moment that we are in, I can promise that the time will NOT fly by (and it will not be boring either!).
 Not at all.
 From this perspective, SO many moments each day will likely also not be so easily forgotten, e.g., they will be appreciated in a more and more healthful loving spirit.
-In a state of mindfulness, we can become more and more unblemished witnesses to our internal and external environments…witnesses to so much of the magic that we often ignore.
+In a state of mindfulness, we can become less and less blemished witnesses to our internal and external environments…witnesses to so much of the magic that we often ignore.

-If there is a ‘key to the universe,’ then this level of bright beautiful ‘true appreciation’ may be a substantive part of it.
+If there is a ‘key to the universe,’ then this level of bright beautiful sparkling ‘true appreciation’ may be a substantive part of it.
 It is light of the pernicious weight of preset patterns of thinking and expectations.
 It is not living for the moment, it is living in the moment.
 This is truly a skill, AND there is always(!) room for improvement: Abiding awareness of this dynamic is a VERY important aspect of mindfulness and its congruent sense of splendid appreciation.

-‘Being’ present and mindful IS so very much about true appreciation of the miracle of the moment.
-It IS so very much about true honesty, promoting of true happiness and true freedom…but most importantly, needing less and less to hide behind.
+‘Being’ present and mindful is SO very much about true appreciation of the miracle of the moment.
+It is SO very much about true honesty, promoting of true happiness and true freedom…but most importantly, needing less and less to hide behind.